 Place the ribs back into the pot with 3 litres of water.
 Bring to the boil, cook for 1 hour, until the bones are easy to remove from the ribs.
 Remove the bones, shake the rib meat about in the rib water to remove any bone fragments left on the rib meat.
 Chop up the rib meat into small pieces and set aside.

-To the rib water add vegeta, garlic, carrot, onion and celery.
+To the rib water add vegeta, garlic, carrot, onion and celery (If by chance your ribs are still not cooked and are tough, add them back in now to continue cooking, if they are soft, add them in later, as per recipe).
 Bring to the boil, reduce heat and simmer for 1.5-2 hours.
 If your stock is reducing far too quickly top up with some boiling water from your kettle.

 While the soup is cooking, place the lentils in a large bowl.
 Cover with cold tap water, make sure the water goes at least 2cm above the lentils.
 Soak for at least 1 hour.
-You can soak it while the soup is cooking for the 1.5-2 hours.
+You can soak it while the soup is cooking for the 1.5-2 hours, it's better to soak them longer.

 Strain the lentils, discard the water the lentils were soaking in.

 In a small frying pan add 2 tablespoons oil.
 Heat over medium heat, add the flour and paprika.
 Stir it constantly for 1 minute.
 If it is too thick at the other tablespoon of oil.
 Pour in two ladles of cold tap water and stir to remove any lumps.
+Add the risoni into the soup.
 Pour the flour mixture into the soup, and cook for 15 minutes, stirring the soup occasionally to ensure it doesn't catch on the bottom.

 Pin it: www.pinterest.com.au/pin/399413060702034120/